-As you’d expect from a city, Venice is inundated with bars, restaurants and cafes.
-From Italian fine-dining to Spanish street-food, and restaurants on every corner, you’ll never go hungry.
+As you’d expect from a city, Venice is packed with bars, restaurants and cafes.
+From Italian fine dining to Spanish street food, and restaurants on every corner, you’ll never go hungry.
 Definitely sample some Cichetti, the Venetian version of tapas, for something unique and tasty.
 As Venice is surrounded by waterways and the sea, a lot of eateries will have views of the water, though try to avoid the Piazza San Marco as it’s quite costly, and beware of sitting down in certain bars – you may have to pay.

 At the foot of the Rialto Bridge is Antico Caffe Ristorante al Buso, a traditional Italian restaurant offering views of the waterway and the passing gondolas.
 With reasonable prices and efficient service, it’s nearly always busy, so be prepared to wait.

 Great for romantic meals and birthdays is the waterfront Ristorante Riviera.
-This fine-dining restaurant prepares extremely unique dishes and even offers a tasting menu if you want to try a bit of everything.
+This fine-dining restaurant prepares unique dishes and even offers a tasting menu if you want to try a bit of everything.
 The service is very attentive – the owner will even escort you to your gondola when you leave.

 In Cannaregio is the small but extremely popular Cocaeta crêperie.
 Whipping up an extensive range of sweet and savoury pancakes with fillings like chicken, pesto and cheese and the typical banana and nutella, these crêpes are said to be the best in Venice.

 The best way of exploring Venice’s 117 islands is by foot.
 Spend long summer days getting lost in the maze of narrow streets, lined with boutiques and cafés.
 Cross over canals on any of the 400+ bridges – and make time to visit the famous Rialto Bridge and Bridge of Sighs.
 Most visitors head straight to St Mark’s Square, but you can also stroll to Venice Lido or wander through the many museums in the city.

 Thomson resort service